janmajaysubba/Volatility-Forecasting/README.md

 ```

 The standard loss function for volatility forecast evaluation (Patton, 2011).
 Robust to
 noisy volatility proxies.
-Severely penalizes underprediction, which is why Ridge/Lasso
-fail when they predict near-zero variance in tail regimes.
+Asymmetrically penalizes underprediction more than overprediction.

 ### MSE on Log-Variance (Secondary)